 Eczema can be healed naturally.
 Finding the right foods to emphasize, foods to withdraw or only use sometimes, and restoring gut health are key to naturally healing eczema.
 Sometimes, background infections need clearing too – but even for this task, babies and kids may not need prescription drugs.
 While you use soothing with skin treatments (which can help a lot by easing pain and itching), heal the underlying causes.

 Eczema can hurt more than your child’s skin.
 Eczema can mean that inflammation is active systemically – that is, all over the body, inside and out.
 These widespread reactions can mean your child has more anxiety, more behavior problems, a pickier appetite, or more frequent infections.
 Where to start?

 2) Get proper testing.
-Elimination diets won’t help after a certain point.
-If you’ve already tried months of withdrawing this or that, and your child still has eczema, it’s time to get properly tested.
-Allergy tests may not show the type of reaction that is active when a child has eczema.
+If you’ve already tried months of eliminations and food rotations, and your child still has eczema, get properly tested.
+Food allergy tests may not show the type of reaction that is active when a child has eczema.
 So if you’ve been to your allergist, and the tests looked normal, you may need a different test for food sensitivities.
 Many MD allergists believe these reaction don’t trigger skin changes, but some research tells a different story.
 I can concur that in my 20 years clinical experience, I have consistently seen that IgG food reactions can drive eczema.
-I often start with these tests in my own practice, when the trigger foods remain a mystery.
+I often start with testing this in my own practice, when the trigger foods remain a mystery.
 This lets families sort and prioritize what to eat.

 Wheat/Gluten Reactivity and Autoimmunity Panel (click “Array 3” here) – Gluten (wheat protein) is so often a culprit, and so often incorrectly assessed – even by specialists in pediatric allergy and gastroenterology – that this is the panel I go to if I need an emphatic, clear, and detailed picture of exactly how a child’s body responds to eating gluten.